Article Five of the United States Constitution: Proposing amendments

 Each time the Article V process has been initiated since 1789, the first method for crafting and proposing amendments has been used.
 All 33 amendments submitted to the states for ratification originated in Congress.
-The second method, the convention option, a political tool which Alexander Hamilton (writing in The Federalist No. 85) argued would enable state legislatures to "erect barriers against the encroachments of the national authority", has yet to be invoked.
+The second method, the convention option, a political tool that Alexander Hamilton (writing in the Federalist No. 85) argued would enable state legislatures to "erect barriers against the encroachments of the national authority," has yet to be invoked.

 When the 1st Congress considered a series of constitutional amendments, it was suggested that the two houses first adopt a resolution indicating that they deemed amendments necessary.
 This procedure was not used.
 Instead, both the House and the Senate proceeded directly to consideration of a joint resolution, thereby implying that both bodies deemed amendments to be necessary.
 Also, when initially proposed by James Madison, the amendments were designed to be interwoven into the relevant sections of the original document.
 Instead, they were approved by Congress and sent to the states for ratification as supplemental additions (codicils) appended to it.
 Both these precedents have been followed ever since.

 Once approved by Congress, the joint resolution proposing a constitutional amendment does not require presidential approval before it goes out to the states.
-While Article I Section 7 provides that all federal legislation must, before becoming Law, be presented to the president for his or her signature or veto, Article V provides no such requirement for constitutional amendments approved by Congress, or by a federal convention.
-Thus the president has no official function in the process.
+While Article I Section 7 provides that all federal legislation must, before becoming Law, be presented to the president for his or her signature or veto, Article V provides no such requirement for constitutional amendments approved by Congress or by a federal convention.
+Thus, the president has no official function in the process.
 In Hollingsworth v.
 Virginia (1798), the Supreme Court affirmed that it is not necessary to place constitutional amendments before the president for approval or veto.

 Three times in the 20th century, concerted efforts were undertaken by proponents of particular amendments to secure the number of applications necessary to summon an Article V Convention.
 These included conventions to consider amendments to (1) provide for the popular election of U.S. Senators; (2) permit the states to include factors other than equality of population in drawing state legislative district boundaries; and (3) to propose an amendment requiring the U.S. budget to be balanced under most circumstances.
 The campaign for a popularly elected Senate is frequently credited with "prodding" the Senate to join the House of Representatives in proposing what became the Seventeenth Amendment to the states in 1912, while the latter two campaigns came very close to meeting the two-thirds threshold in the 1960s and 1980s, respectively.